June 19, 2024

 I remember how uncomfortable and awkward this process was for me.
 It required me to show up differently and try things in a different way.
 Which at first was tiring and difficult for me.
 Bringing in a business and life coach for me was the answer to help accelerate this process.

-Mindset work required me to invest in something I could not see right away.
-I just had to trust.
-I had to foster my intrinsic motivation.
-I used to think it was dumb until I started to see the benefits play out in the relationships I kept.
-I was able to be empathetic, patient, and resilient quickly.
+I used to think working towards abundant mindset was dumb until I started to see the benefits play out in the relationships I kept, I became empathetic, patient, and resilient quickly.

 So cheers to showing up differently in your life!
 You can, you will, you can do hard things!